offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

    1. an image containing the JVM has its Java directory pulled out.
    2. an image containing the GNU Compiler toolchain compiles some C++ code, then those compiled binaries are pulled out.

-   The end result is that the multistage build only contains the relevant portions of its "stages" (previous images), leading to a more focused image with smaller size.
+   The result is that the multistage build only contains the relevant portions of its "stages" (previous images), leading to a more focused image with smaller size.

  * `{bm} open container initiative runtime/(Open Container Initiative runtime|Open Container Initiative)/i`  `{bm} /\b(OCI runtime|OCI)s?\b//false/true`- A runtime responsible for only creating and launching containers.
 Examples include runC, rkt, runV, gviso, etc..
 Some of these use Linux isolation technology (cgroups and namespaces) while others use virtualization technology.